I was recently contacted by Stefano Lodola, an Italian native, polyglot and language coach who runs a site called Fluent. Simple.

 Not necessarily.
 Maybe.

-I don’t actually know anything about Stefano Lodola in terms of his teaching experience (still waiting on his reply).
+I don’t actually know anything about Stefano Lodola in terms of his teaching experience (UPDATE: See his response below).

 What I can say is that regardless of the method that Ripeti Con Me! uses, the sentences themselves are a valuable resource and could be a great listening resource on their own.